gitlabhq/gitlabhq/doc/ci/examples/devops_and_game_dev_with_gitlab_ci_cd/index.md

 single game developers, as well as game dev teams, can easily host browser-based games online.

-In this tutorial, we'll focus on DevOps, as well as testing and hosting games with Continuous Integration/Deployment methods.
-We assume you are familiar with GitLab, javascript, and the basics of game development.
+In this tutorial, we'll focus on DevOps, as well as testing and hosting games with Continuous Integration/Deployment methods using [GitLab CI/CD](../../README.md).
+We assume you are familiar with GitLab, JavaScript, and the basics of game development.

 ## The game